ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/zero-hour-auto-purge.md

 - For newly detected malware, ZAP removes attachments from email messages, regardless of whether the email has been read.

 The ZAP action is seamless for the mailbox user; they are not notified if an email message is moved.
+Message must not be older than 2 days.

 Allow lists, [mail flow rules](https://go.microsoft.com/fwlink/p/?LinkId=722755), and end user rules or additional filters take precedence over ZAP.